MockbaTheBorg/RunCPM/readme.md

 If you miss powerful programs like Wordstar, dBaseII, Mbasic and others, then RunCPM is for you.
 It is very stable and fun to use.
 RunCPM emulates CP/M 2.2 from Digital Research as close as possible.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use gcc/llvm.
-It can lso be build on the Arduino IDE and even on DJGPP for DOS.
+It can also be built on the Arduino IDE and even on DJGPP for DOS.

 ## Arduino